julplee/synthesio-job-descriptions/job-descriptions/qa-engineer.md

+# QA Engineer Job Description

 ## Company Description

 Synthesio allows global brands and agencies to listen to conversations about their products and measure their impact on the market.
 After a first data crawling phase, we enrich and provide data in many different visualizations that will enable marketing professionals to optimize their decisions and strategy for their business
 You will join an engineering team of brilliant people and take on many challenges such as:

 * Create customizable dashboards with real time metrics, orchestrated by Javascript ecosystem
 * Create product user interfaces while consistently working with the data engineering team
 * Participate in the definition of qualitative features through data visualizations, data science models, data engineering processing pipelines...